Finale is capable of creating presentable demo mixes. We’ll explore tools and methods used to create the best possible result.

 Crescendos and decrescendos are entered with the Smart Shapes Tool.

 The sounds that ship with Finale in Garritan Instruments for Finale are frequently out of balance.
-Some plucked strings such as Mandolin or Harp, and solo orchestral woodwinds, tend to overbalance the rest of the score.
+Some plucked strings such as Mandolin or Harp, and solo orchestral woodwinds, tend to overbalance the resta symbol used to indicate a pause or silence in music of the score.
 Drums and percussion tend to be too quiet.

 The Mix Window